We are considering a home share companion what do I need to know?

 What do I do if my companion is not following the Home Share Agreement?

-If you have any concerns about the behavior of your companion, and are not able to resolve it by talking with them directly, you can call Elder Home Share who will provide guidance to solve the issue.
+If you have any concerns about the behaviour of the home share companion and are not able to resolve it by talking with them directly, you can call Elder Home Share who will provide guidance to solve the issue.
+We provide on going customer service for the duration of the Elder Home Share match.

 How does the background check process work for the home share companions?

 All home share companions go through a reference checking process.
 Elder Home Share receives references and follows up on the references through phone calls.
-Additionally, Garda vetting can be done at the request of the family of the homeowner.
+Additionally, Garda vetting can be carried out at the request of the family of the homeowner.
+We provide the family with the note from the call’s we make to the people providing the references.

 Do all home share companions have Garda Vetting?